doktadee/aws-eks-project/README.md

 STEPS- Frontend

-         1.Setup and Launch the Kubernetes cluster
+         1.Setup and Launching the Kubernetes cluster
-         2.Deploy source code to Kubernetes cluster
+         2.Deploying source code to Kubernetes cluster
-         3.Run the docker commands build, tag and push to docker hub.
+         3.Runnnig the docker commands build, tag and push to docker hub.
-         4.Create a front-end deployment configuration file.
+         4.Creating a front-end deployment configuration file.

+STEPS - Backend

+          1.Deploying image to Kubernetes cluster.
+          2.Creating a backened deployment configuration file.
+          3.configuring frontend to connect to backend.
+          4.Re-Testing connection to backend from the frontend.

+  Features

+        1.Provisioning a HTTPGetliveness Probe config to conduct Health-checks both for frontend and backend.
+        2.Configuring HPA(Horizontal Pod AutoScaler) for frontend to auto-scale based on the CPU utilization.
+        3.Provisioning an ALB(Application Load Balancer)for usage by the frontend service by use of an automated script and  custom ingress configuration.